Kasimirsuterwinter/hsj-ecommerce-website/products/necklace-001.md

 ---
 layout: product
 id: NGP001
-title: Necklace 001
+title: Blue and Metalic Necklace
-description: ''
+description: Blue soft stones with an add in of two metalic quartz crystals.
+The metal tubes or patina grey.
-price: ''
+price: '85'
 images:
   default:
     thumbnail: